 Improving access to high-quality diabetes care

 Individuals from underserved communities are disproportionately affected by diabetes and its related complications, including heart disease, kidney disease, and eye problems.
-They also experience persistent inequities in access to high-quality diabetes care, which often lead to poor health outcomes.
+They also experience persistent disparities in access to high-quality diabetes care, which often lead to poor health outcomes.

-Bridging the Gap aims to:
+Bridging the Gap focused on:

 - Alameda County Public Health Department (Oakland, California)

 - Clearwater Valley Hospital and St. Mary’s Hospitals and Clinics (Orofino, Idaho)

 - La Clínica del Pueblo (Washington, D.C.)

 - Providence Health and Services (Portland, Oregon)

 - Trenton Health Team (Trenton, New Jersey)